82 Theotokopoulou Street, Chania

-The museum has been housed since 1997 in the church of the monastery of San Salvatore, dating probably from the 15th century, next to the bastions on the west side of the Venetian fortifications of Chania.
+The Byzantine and Post-byzantine Collection of Chania has been housed since 1997 in the church of the monastery of San Salvatore in Chania, dating probably from the 15th century, next to the bastions on the west side of the Venetian fortifications of Chania.
 At the south side we still meet a covered portico (chiostro) that housed the cells of the Franciscan monks.
-During the Ottoman Era the church was converted into a mosque, the mosque of Aga Khan.
+During the Ottoman Era the church was converted into a hospital and later into a mosque, the mosque of Topu Aga Khan.

 The exhibits come from archaeological findings of the excavation activities of 13th Ephorate of Byzantine Antiquities, from private collections and donations.
 These findings outline the historical and artistic figure of the prefecture of Chania during the Byzantine and post-Byzantine times.
 The strictly selected objects, due to room shortage, are representative examples of the long historical course of Chania prefecture.